Pet insurance is designed to cover unexpected illnesses or accidents.

 If you're switching away from ManyPets, we'll pay out any successful claims during the final two weeks even if you've started a policy with someone else.

-How long is ManyPets' pet insurance waiting period?
+How long is ManyPets's pet insurance waiting period?

-It depends whether you've been insured with another provider before you switched to us.
+It depends whether you've been insured with another provider and how long for, before you switched to us.

 Switching to ManyPets from another provider